dojo/docs/dojox/calendar.rst

   }, "someId");

 The value retrieved can be a date directly usable by the calendar or must converted into a date.
-Since Dojo 1.9, the calendar is using Date instances or directly converts from ISO format in a similar way than the following example.
+Since Dojo 1.9, the calendar uses Date instances or directly converts from ISO format in a similar way than the following example.

 In the latter case, the **decodeDate()** and **encodeDate()** functions must be set to respectively decode the object into a date and encode the date into a custom object after an editing.